greeeg/redefined.cloud/content/terms/pub-sub/index.en.md

 The Pub/Sub or Publish/Subscribe messaging pattern is like a stock market: publishers are investors selling stocks at a certain price and subscribers are people looking at ask prices and their evolution throughout time.

-It is a form of asynchronous messaging service, which moves messages from producers to consumers.
+It is a form of asynchronous messaging service, which moves messages from publishers to subscribers.

 Thus, the Pub/Sub messaging pattern is made of 4 things: